-Implicit in this view of the limitations of monetary policy is the absence of a stable long-run trade-off between the rate of inflation and the level of real GDP or the unemployment rate; the long-run Phillips Curve is vertical.
+Implicit in this view of the limitations of monetary policy is the absence of a stable longrun trade-off between the rate of inflation and the level of real GDP or the rate of unemployment; the long-run Phillips Curve is vertical.
 In convincing the academic profession and community of policymakers that these limitations for monetary policy were real and needed to be taken very seriously, there was perhaps no more influential work than Friedman (1968).
 His specific arguments in favour of maintaining a constant rate of money growth, presented in the same paper, have long since fallen by the wayside; but his arguments regarding the limitations of monetary policy have had an enormous and enduring influence on the economics profession.
-Friedman's ideas regarding the absence of a long-run trade-off, together with those of Edmund Phelps (1972) as well as widespread empirical evidence from the 1970s and 1980s, have become such a standard part of the economists' intellectual toolkit that in our principles textbooks we often no longer attach their names to the ideas-almost as if such labelling would be an admission that the ideas are still unsettled and open to debate.
+Indeed, his ideas regarding the absence of a long-run trade-off between inflation and unemployment, together with those of Edmund Phelps (1972), have become such a standard part of the economists' intellectual toolkit that in our principles textbooks we often no longer attach their names to the ideas-almost as if such labelling would be an admission that the ideas are still unsettled and open to debate.